mikaelm1/mikaelm1.github.io/_posts/2017-02-21-github-api-tutorial.md

     └── repo.handlebars
 ```

 Most of the app logic will be in a file named `app.js`.
 The purpose of this tutorial is to demonstrate the use of GitHub's API, so we will not be going into detail about Node.js or express.js.
-Add the following inside `app.js`:
+Add the following boilerplate code inside `app.js`:

 {% highlight javascript linenos %}
 var express = require("express");